 There are several different types of Ocean Thermal Energy Conversion (OTEC) systems that have been implemented at various times.
 The main distinctions between the machines are briefly outlined below.

-In these systems, the seawater itself is used to drive the turbine, as it is taken into a pressurised container where it boils.
-Once again, the deep cold water is then used to turn the vapour back into liquid again.
+In these systems, the seawater itself is used to drive the turbine, as it is taken into a pressurized container where it boils.
+Once again, the deep cold water is then used to turn the vapor back into liquid again.

 As the name suggests this combines elements of both systems.
-First, the warm surface water is vaporised, and this steam in turn vaporises a low boiling point liquid which turns the turbine.
+First, the warm surface water is vaporized, and this steam, in turn, vaporizes a low boiling point liquid which turns the turbine.

 Advantages of Ocean Thermal Energy

 There are several great advantages to ocean thermal energy.
-Perhaps the most important of these is that it produces fresh water as a by-product.
-In an open-cycle system, when the surface water is vaporised, it precipitates out all of its salt, so once the vapour is condensed again it is drinkable.
+Perhaps the most important of these is that it produces freshwater as a by-product.
+In an open-cycle system, when the surface water is vaporized, it precipitates out all of its salt, so once the vapour is condensed again it is drinkable.
 This could potentially solve many water shortage crises in communities across the planet.

 The cold water pipes can also be beneficial to agriculture, as the temperature difference between warm plant leaves and cool roots produced by the cold pipe passing through the soil leads to temperate plants thriving in the subtropics.

-Air conditioning can also be produced from the system, as the cold water taken from depth can be directly input into an air conditioning unit.
+Air conditioning can also be produced from the system, as the cold water taken from depth can be directly inputted into an air conditioning unit.

-Furthermore, it is a renewable energy, and one that never stops producing energy, unlike wind for example.
+Furthermore, it is renewable energy and one that never stops producing energy, unlike wind for example.

 Issues with Ocean Thermal Energy

 There are several logistical issues that have prevented ocean thermal energy from really taking off.
 As previously mentioned, the cost of a conversion plant is enormous and cash is often needed upfront.
-Currently there are few government initiatives to subsidise the technology.
+Currently, there are few government initiatives to subsidize the technology.